The Pioneering Plant Species Colonising the Collapsing Industrial Features of an Abandoned Victorian Colliery

 How the Collapse of Industry has Facilitated Colonisation by Plants

 Woody nightshade clambers over the collapsed boiler house, swathing cold grey stones in garlands of dazzling red berries.
 Ragworts add sunshine-yellow splashes to the jet-black, fire-charred roof beams of the pumping house.
 The sticky stems of cleavers smother unslighty metal scrap heaps.
 Herb Robert flowers poke their delicate, pink heads through fallen, shattered roof slates.
-Yellow archangel daubs a mottled silver-green palette onto a canvas of umber- and sepia-tinted spoil heaps.
+Yellow archangel daubs a mottled silver-green palette onto a canvas of umber- and ochre-tinted spoil heaps.

 Stony Beach or Boiler House Rubble?
 Mountain Scree or Collapsed Coal Screen? – How the Decaying Industrial Features Resemble Natural Plant Habitats

 As well as exploring how the end of industry at Hemingfield Colliery has facilitated colonisation by plants, Coal, Collapse, Colonisation also looks at how the decaying buildings and industrial features are emulating natural plant habitats.